 On September 20, 2024, the Company entered into a Floor Price Reduction Agreement (the "Floor Price Reduction Agreement") with YA II PN, LTD., a Cayman Islands exempt limited partnership managed by Yorkville Advisors Global, LP ("Yorkville").
 On May 3, 2024, the Company entered into a debt repayment agreement with Yorkville (the "Original Debt Repayment Agreement") stating that \$2 million of the proceeds from a registered sale of Shares and warrants would be used to repay a portion of the principal and interest on outstanding promissory notes (the "Outstanding Promissory Notes").
 In return, Yorkville agreed not to convert any portion of the debt into shares or issue an investor notice under their Standby Equity Purchase Agreement (the "SEPA") with Yorkville for 90 days (the "Standstill Period").
-On May 22, 2024, the Company entered into an Amended Debt Repayment Agreement Agreement?").
+On May 22, 2024, the Company entered into an Amended Debt Repayment Agreement (the "Amended Debt Repayment Agreement").
 Under the terms of the Amended Debt Repayment Agreement, the outstanding balance owed to Yorkville was reduced from \$2 million to \$750,000.
 Yorkville was still not allowed to convert debt into Shares or issue an investor notice for 90 days.
-On August 28, 2024, the Standstill Period and the Company's recent reverse stock split, at a ratio of 1-to-50, the Company and Yorkville, pursuant to the Floor Price Adjustment Agreement, agreed to amend and restate the prior repayment agreements such that the outstanding principal under the Amended Debt Repayment Agreement was reduced to \$80.7 million, with no remaining interest, the floor price, as described in the Outstanding Promissory Notes, was adjusted to \$2.00, and the maturity date for the Outstanding Promissory Notes is extended by 120 days to January 17, 2025.
+On August 28, 2024, the Standstill Period ended, and Yorkville was free to resume delivering investor notices to convert outstanding debt into Shares.
+Due to the end of the Standstill Period and the Company's recent reverse stock split, at a ratio of 1-to-50, the Company and Yorkville, pursuant to the Floor Price Adjustment Agreement, agreed to amend and restate the prior repayment agreements such that the outstanding principal under the Amended Debt Repayment Agreement was reduced to \$\$0.7 million, with no remaining interest, the floor price, as described in the Outstanding Promissory Notes, was adjusted to \$2.00, and the maturity date for the Outstanding Promissory Notes is extended by 120 days to January 17, 2025.